Bangalore railway division

 Mysuru railway division, and Hubballi railway division are the other railway divisions under SWR Zone headquartered at Hubballi.

 The overall in charge of Bangalore Division, the Divisional Railway Manager (DRM) is Shyam Singh.

+The division operated India's first ACT1 double decker freight train from Penukoda in Andhra Pradesh to Farukhnagar in Haryana on 6 February 2025.
+The train carried 264 SUV's in 33 wagons.

 List of railway stations and towns

 The list includes the stations under the Bangalore railway division and their station category.